 The case is also another illustration of the need for careful estate planning and use of strategies for effective control and succession of family trusts to protect against unplanned outcomes.
 There are a range of strategies that can be used to ensure that parents’ wishes must be followed.
 Unfortunately, legal action such as that brought by Patrizia, is rarely successful or economic and is not one of these strategies we would recommend when there are better choices that can be made at the beginning.

-The succession of family trusts (and also superannuation funds and benefits) if very much part of what we assist with in our wills and estate planning practice.
-Megan Horsell, an experienced wills and estates lawyer, has recently joined Lynch Meyer and is also available to advise and assist with any wills and estates matters.
+The succession of family trusts (and also superannuation funds and benefits) is very much part of what we assist with in our wills and estate planning practice.